21.4.07

 Alters Liberty Score by -7%

-“The state is all-important to ensure discipline and order.
+"The state is all-important to ensure discipline and order.
 The state is more than just some invention of humans.
-Rather it is an intrinsic part of any society – it effectively is society in a well-structured form.”
+Rather it is an intrinsic part of any society – it is effectively society in a well-structured form."

 Alters Liberty Score by -14%